killbus/commerce_license/README.txt

   Licenses.
 4 Configure or create a Product Variation Type to use the Order Item Type, and provide both Licenses and Subscriptions.
+5 Configure or create a Product Type that uses the Product Variation Type.
-5 Create one or more products that provide licenses and subscriptions.
+6 Create one or more products that provide licenses and subscriptions.
 In the product variation, configure:
   - The license type
   - The expiration should be 'Unlimited', as the subscription controls this.
-  - Set the subscription type to 'License'
+  - Set the subscription type to 'License'.
   - Select the billing schedule.

 KNOWN ISSUES AND LIMITATIONS